Farms Gallery to view related pieces.

 Vermont, the artist painted the larger 42" x 36" canvas from the smaller 1928, 30" x 27" above.

-There is one last hanging thread we cannot make sense of.
+There is one last hanging thread we cannot figure out.
 Up in Vermont exhibits several times over

 the next two years and suddenly, 14 years after it was made, In Vermont, exhibits four times in the